cromaLab/LegionTools/README.md

 * Pull up a previous task using just your task session name.
 * Click `Start recruiting` to beging recruiting. **You must click `Stop recruiting` to end the recruiting process**.
 * Modify task title, description, and keywords with `Update task via task session`.
-* Sent workers to a URL with the Fire button. **Your URL must be `HTTPS`**.
+* Send workers to a URL with the Fire button. **Your chosen URL must be `HTTPS`**.
-* When you are ready to review HITs, click `Reload` in the `Overview` section to load all reviable HITs associated with a given task session.
+* When you are ready to review HITs, click `Reload` in the `Overview` section to load all reviewable HITs associated with a given task session.
+* Modify `LegionTools/Retainer/instructions.php` to change what workers will see while they are being staged.

 # Authors
 * [Mitchell Gordon](http://mgordon.me/ "Mitchell Gordon")